 The HPV virus targets the epithelial tissue, which is found on the skin and in the lining of many of the body’s cavities.
 As such, forms of HPV can occur on nearly every part of the body.
 Genital warts are named as such since they commonly occur in the genital regions and are spread by sexual contact.
 Genital warts most typically appear on the penis, scrotum, vagina, vulva, cervix, anus, perianal area, and the mouth.
 When genital warts occur in women, the first symptom is usually the appearance or sensation of small, gritty-like lumps that become larger over time.
 In men, the warts usually look similar to the warts that form on a person’s hands.
 The lumps are usually flesh colored, and range in size.
 Some people experience clusters of small bumps, while others have only one or two growths.
 It is important to visit a doctor if you suspect you have genital warts, as they can be difficult to diagnosis by sight alone.
 Diagnosis is important so that you can receive effective treatment and stop the spread of the virus to other partners.

 Although genital warts and their prevalence in our population may seem frightening, they are rarely painful or result in severe medical complications.
 While a very small percentage of people may experience difficulty in urinating or bleeding during intercourse, most people notice only a change in their skin’s topography.
 Treatment, however, is very important to prevent further spread and to remove the virus from your skin.
 In New York, Goldenberg Dermatology offers several treatment options to their patients.
-Treatment for genital warts includes removal by electrocautery or surgical excision.
+Treatment for genital warts include removal by electrocautery or surgical excision.
 Cryosurgery, the most commonly used treatment option, essentially freezes the wart so it will die and fall from the skin.
 Our doctors may use a variety of other pharmaceuticals or chemicals to treat and/or remove the warts.
-The may include Imiquimod, Veregen, Podophyllin and podofilox (Condylox) or Trichloroacetic acid (TCA).
+These may include Imiquimod, Veregen, Podophyllin and podofilox (Condylox) or Trichloroacetic acid (TCA).
+They also now provide a new form of treatment called Swift which targets the local immune system to clear the virus.
 With adequate medical intervention, genital warts can be successfully treated and the patient’s skin will return to its normal appearance and texture.